 - Also, you need to use either a tracking ID or a tracking tag to set up Google Analytics.
 No need for both.

-For more information, see how to set up the web tracking tag in the Google Analytics Help Center.
+- Learn how to set up the web tracking tag in the Google Analytics Help Center.

 - Find out how call reporting tracks the number of phone calls you get from your ads.